 Marovich led the Crusaders to nine victories in 2016, as he surpassed former head coach Stephen Anthony for the program's all-time wins record.
 Marovich matched Anthony's mark of 78 wins with a victory over Morehead State on Sept.
 18, and then two matches later, broke the record with a victory against Milwaukee Sept.
 28.

 Marovich and the Crusaders won seven matches in 2015, including a 4-2-2 mark on their home pitch at Brown Field.
 Three players earned All-League accolades, while Rita Craven and April Cronin both repeated as NSCAA All-Region honorees.
-In addition, Craven and Jenny Fassbinder were both selected as CoSIDA First Team Academic All-Americans - just the second and third First Team recipients in program history.
+In addition, Craven and Jenny Fassbinder were both selected as CoSIDA First Team Academic All-Americans.

 Marovich led Valpo in 2014 to the most successful season in program history.
 The team set new school records with 14 wins, a 12-match winning streak and an 18-match unbeaten streak, ending the season with a 14-2-4 record.
 Along the way, the Crusaders swept through Horizon League play with a perfect 8-0-0 record - only the third side in league history to go 8-0-0.
 Valpo won its first Horizon League regular season and tournament championships in 2014 and advanced to the NCAA Tournament for the second time.